-Section 63.121 Requirements for Ownership and Control of Interests in Land confirmation provisions of 10 CFR part 60.
+Section 63.121 Requirements for ownership and control of interests in land.

 This section requires DOE to have permanent control of the geologic repository operations area.
 It states that DOE shall set up controls necessary to prevent adverse human actions that could affect the repository.
 Appropriate controls shall be established outside the geologic repository operations area.
 DOE is required to obtain water rights needed for the repository.